MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 # Azure Quantum Credits

 > [!Tip]
 > If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/offers/ms-azr-0003p/).
-With the Azure Quantum Credits you'll have $500 (USD) to use in each quantum hardware provider.
-If yo are a students, you can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).
+With the Azure Quantum Credits, you'll have $500 (USD) to use in each quantum hardware provider.
+If you are a students, you can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).

 Azure Quantum Credits can be used to run programs on quantum hardware.